+- 1. Click the Imaging tab, and then click the White Balance button.

-- 4. View the following information below the Focus buttons:
+- 2. View the following information:

 - Current Exposure

 - Current Gain

-- Current Iris

-- Last Known Light Level

-- 5. Adjust the video image as required.
+- 3. Adjust the video image as required.

-You can either use a preset configuration, or you can create your own custom configuration.
+- You can either use a preset configuration, or you can create your own custom configuration.
 Use the Preset drop-down menu to select the preferred configuration:

 - a.
-Pelco: This preset provides the recommended balance of brightness and color for video surveillance. - b.
-Standard: This preset is configured for general day/night changes in an indoor or outdoor scene. - c.
-Vivid: This preset provides increased color and brightness for a more saturated image.
+Pelco: This preset provides the recommended balance of brightness and color for video surveillance.

-d.
-Custom: Select this option to manually adjust the following image settings:

-Note: The Contrast setting is disabled if you selected Enable Wide Dynamic Range.
-See the section titled Configuring General Imaging Settings

-• Saturation: You can adjust the video's color saturation by entering a percentage number.

-0 creates a black and white image, while 100 creates intense color images.

-- Sharpness: You can adjust the video's sharpness by entering a percentage number.
+- Standard: This preset is configured for general day/night changes in an indoor or outdoor scene. - c.
+Vivid: This preset provides increased color and brightness for a more saturated image. - d.
+Custom: Select this option to manually adjust the following image settings: - Note: The Contrast setting is disabled if you selected Enable Wide Dynamic Range.
+See the section titled Configuring General Imaging Settings - Saturation: You can adjust the video's color saturation by entering a percentage number. - 0 creates a black and white image, while 100 creates intense color images. - Sharpness: You can adjust the video's sharpness by entering a percentage number.
 0 applies the least amount of sharpening, while 100 applies the most sharpening to make the edges of objects more visible. - Brightness: You can adjust the video's brightness by entering a percentage number.
 0 applies the least amount of contrast, while 100 applies the most contrast between objects in the image. - Contrast: You can adjust the video's contrast by entering a percentage number.
 0 applies the least amount of contrast, while 100 applies the most contrast between objects in the image. - e.
-Move the Temporal Filter Strength slider slightly to the left or right to adjust the amount of noise vs. blur in the scene.
-This reduces image noise by averaging the noise over several frames.

-Note: Start by making small adjustments only because applying excessive changes might degrade the overall image quality.
+Move the slider slightly to the left or right to adjust the amount of noise vs. blur in the scene.
+This reduces image noise by averaging the noise over several frames. - Note: Start by making small adjustments only because applying excessive changes might degrade the overall image quality.